c-tek/vyos/docs/vyos-installation.md

 VYOS_API_KEY="<your-vyos-api-key>" # IMPORTANT: Replace with your actual VyOS API key AUTOMATION_API_KEYS="<your-automation-api-key-1>,<your-automation-api-key-2>" # IMPORTANT: Replace with your actual automation API keys
 JWT_SECRET="<your-jwt-secret>" # IMPORTANT: Replace with a strong, unique JWT secret
+# Default IP/Port ranges are now fallback if no active pools are configured in DB
+# If IP/Port pools are defined in the database and active, they will take precedence over these environment variables.
+# For more details on IP/Port allocation logic, see [`docs/networking.md`](docs/networking.md).
+VYOS_LAN_BASE="192.168.64."
+VYOS_LAN_START=100
+VYOS_LAN_END=199
+VYOS_PORT_START=32000
+VYOS_PORT_END=33000

 # --- System Setup ---
 echo "Updating system packages..."